valerie035/data-analytics-winter-2025/module_1/assignment_1.md

 ### 1. **Introduction**
 Write a short paragraph below describing the role of AI tools like ChatGPT in learning data analytics.
 Include your expectations for how ChatGPT can assist in your learning process.
+I have never used ChatGPT so out of curiousity I asked it this same question.
+I was blown away by its response.
+Gone are the days from when I was in school of going to the library and using index cards and no computers; spending hours looking for the content instead of researching what is out there.
+We now have the ease of it not only at our fingertips but formatted to use.
+AI tools can as it states, explain complete concepts, have on-demand problem solving, practical guidance, resource recommendations, mock interviews and test prep, and encourse creativity and innovation.
+My hope/expectation is that I can actually learn how to use ChatGPT and make it meaningful for use.
+It will be extremely helpful in my job if I can find more efficient ways of analyzing data and reporting, project management, and stay up to date with the trends.
 ---

 ### 2. **Data Task: Sorting in Pivot Charts**